 - Any UCSB user can install the software on UC-owned equipment.

-- Geography, Marine Science Institute, Bren School, Life Sciences, ERI, Earth Sciences, NCEAS, Broom Lab, and Library faculty and staff should contact their departmental technical support personnel for access to the software and support.
+- Geography, Marine Science Institute, Bren School, ERI, NCEAS, and Library faculty and staff should contact their departmental technical support personnel for access to the software and support.

-- All other departments should contact the Collaboratory for information about the license. collaboratory [at] library [dot] ucb [dot] edu or 805-893-8946.
+- All other departments should contact the DREAM Lab for information about the license. email@example.com or 805-893-8946.

-- Students, faculty, and staff are eligible for 12-month licenses for their personal computers.
-Contact collaboratory [at] library [dot] ucb [dot] edu from a UCSB email address to request a license.
+- Students, faculty, and staff are eligible for 12-month licenses for ArcMap Desktop 10.8, and ArcPro 2.9 for their personal computers.
+Fill out this form from a UCSB email address to request your license and download the software.
+Installation instructions for ArcGIS Desktop (ArcMap) and ArcPro can be found here.